 - 18.2 Where either a standard TEN or a late TEN is given and one or more of the relevant statutory limits are exceeded, the Licensing Authority will serve a Counter-Notice on the notice giver in accordance with section 107 of the Licensing Act 2003 to prevent the licensable activities from going ahead.
 There is no provision under the Act to appeal against the issue of a Counter-Notice. - 18.3 Where a TEN complies with the statutory requirements, and neither the Suffolk Constabulary nor Environmental Health have not submitted an objection notice to the Licensing Authority within the prescribed time, the Licensing Authority shall record the notice in its licensing register and send an acknowledgement to the premises user.
 The event may then proceed in accordance with the submission within the Temporary Event Notice. - 18.4 Where the Suffolk Constabulary or Environmental Health have issued an objection notice, to a standard TEN, the Licensing Authority will normally consider this at a hearing (unless the objection notice is withdrawn before the hearing date).
-The hearing will be confined to consideration of the crime and disorder objective and will be held in accordance with the procedure outlined in section 9 above - 18.5 If the TEN is submitted, and there is an objection notice, for an event that is a premises that has either a premises licence or club premises certificate for all or part of the premises then the licensing authority can add conditions to the TEN provided such conditions are appropriate for the promotion of the licensing objectives and are consistent with the carrying out of the licensable activities under the TEN. - 18.6 Where either the Suffolk Constabulary or Environmental Health issue an objection notice to a late TEN, there is no provision either for the Licensing Authority to consider a hearing or add conditions and therefore the event cannot proceed. - 18.7 The Licensing Authority will notify the applicant of its decision at least 24 hours before the beginning of the event period specified in the temporary event notice.
+The system of permitted temporary activities gives the police and Environmental Health the opportunity to consider whether they should object to a TEN on the basis of any of the licensing objectives. - 18.5 If the TEN is submitted, and there is an objection notice, for an event that is a premises that has either a premises licence or club premises certificate for all or part of the premises then the licensing authority can add conditions to the TEN provided such conditions are appropriate for the promotion of the licensing objectives and are consistent with the carrying out of the licensable activities under the TEN. - 18.6 Where either the Suffolk Constabulary or Environmental Health issue an objection notice to a late TEN, there is no provision either for the Licensing Authority to consider a hearing or add conditions and therefore the event cannot proceed. - 18.7 The Licensing Authority will notify the applicant of its decision at least 24 hours before the beginning of the event period specified in the temporary event notice.